Canine Gait Analysis

 ✅ Vets and care teams wanting objective movement data to support diagnostics

-Why Movement matters!
+Why Movement Matters:

-Did you know that up to 80% of behavioural issues may have an underlying pain and discomfort element?
 Dogs are amazing communicators — but they can’t tell us when something hurts.
 Often, what looks like a “behaviour problem” is actually a sign of hidden pain, discomfort, or physical compensation, and this can dramatically affect training outcomes and day-to-day life.

 Just like humans, a dog’s posture and gait (how they stand and move) reflect how they feel.
 Subtle changes in movement can indicate pain or discomfort that doesn’t show up in routine veterinary exams or obvious signs like limping.
 When a dog is uncomfortable, they can compensate in ways that look like behavioural issues — such as reactivity, fear, avoidance, or unwillingness to participate in everyday activities.

-Process:
+Gait Analysis Process:

 Deep Dive Consultation